Differences between async & sync

 Futures are complete operations that can be awaited for.
 Examples:

-: Read (up to) a number of bytesread_to_end
+read: Read (up to) a number of bytesread_to_end: Read a complete input streamconnect: Connect a socket

 Futures are poll-based